tgoldenberg/brn-gitbook/chapter_4_basic_tabbar_navigation.md

-# Chapter 4: MVP
+# Chapter 4: Basic TabBar Navigation
-## 4.0 Putting Together the pieces
+## 4.0 Putting Together the Pieces

 Last chapter we left with the start of our project -- a working `Navigator` and a designed landing page.
-Next we're going to implement a TabBar navigation inside of our `Dashboard` component.
+Next we're going to implement `TabBar` navigation inside of our `Dashboard` component.

-Let's start with 3 tabs - Dashboard, Messages, and Profile.
+Let's start with three tabs - Dashboard, Messages, and Profile.
 We'll them fill out the screens with fake data.
 First replace the contents of `application/components/Dashboard.js`.
 Notice that we use the `react-native-vector-icons` package to customize our tab bar.

 ```javascript
 import Icon, {TabBarItem} from 'react-native-vector-icons/Ionicons';